Power of Attorney Legal Requirements California

 Springing Power of Attorney

 A “Springing” Power of Attorney is a power of attorney which becomes effective or “springs” up only when the principal becomes incapacitated.
-Words such as “This power of attorney shall become effective upon the incapacity of the principal.”
+This is created by words such as “This power of attorney shall become effective upon the incapacity of the principal.”

 Under California law, the principal may designate one or more persons who, by a written declaration under penalty of perjury, have the power to determine conclusively that the specified event or contingency has occurred.
 The principal may designate the attorney-in-fact or another person to perform this function, either alone or jointly with other persons.